surenelango03/NBA-Data-API-Web-Scraping/README.md

 This project is for educational and research purposes only.

 ---
-*Inspired by the NBA data scraping tutorial by Data Professor.*
+*Inspired by the NBA data scraping tutorial by Alex Sington.*